 Struggling to get sub $3 CPI?
-Our guide to mobile app marketing is going to help you level up your skills and build a system that makes your money while you sleep.
-We worked on 6 apps in the last years across ecommerce and technology brand and know a thing or two about mobile app marketing.
+Our guide to mobile app marketing is going to help you level up your skills and build a system that makes you money while you sleep.
+We worked on 6 apps in the last years to prove it.

 A few weeks ago I wrote about the basics of app store optimization.
 With more than 2.5 billion smartphones worldwide and that number expected to double by 2020.
 There has never been a better time to get involved with marketing an app.
 Plus with Google putting ads in the app store to court mobile app marketers and saying that mobile signals will affect search ranking.
 We’re truly living in a mobile world.